-Golden and fluffy, this Blueberry Cornbread has a crunchy delicious crust, that comes from baking it in a hot cast iron pan.
+Golden and fluffy, these Mini Blueberry Cornbreads have a crunchy delicious crust, that comes from baking it in a hot cast iron pan.
 It's filled with plump, juicy blueberries for a surprisingly sweet and tart bite.
 Served with honey butter, it's the perfect addition to your breakfast or brunch table!

 I hate to start this post with controversy, but cornbread is a very passionate and divisive food.
 The differences between Northern and Southern cornbread is just the tip of the iceberg.
 I'm wading into even deeper waters - whether or not sugar belongs in cornbread.
 Read this article on Serious Eats for the lowdown, with which I disagree wholeheartedly.
 Because Olga Mae said so.